SpencerAung/projects/README.md

 	- Developed API for managing survey and connect MailChimp API and Twilio SMS API
 	- Developed admin dashboard for managing surveys, accounts, and user segments
 	- Developed web app for audience to take part in survey and see the results
-* Tech Used: JavaScript, React, Redux, Node.js, Express, MailChimp API, Twilio SMS API
+* Tech Used: JavaScript, React, Redux, Node.js, Express, MailChimp API, Twilio SMS API, MongoDB

 ### Drug Dosage Data Visualization App
 * Period: March 2018 - March 2018